 This course provides an overview of crime and the criminal justice system including the historical development of the system and a discussion of sociological theory.
 The course examines the extent and character of crime by examining current and past philosophies that our society uses to deal with crime and criminals.
 Emphasis is placed on how the various systems interrelate and interact to attain the goal of an orderly and non-discriminatory delivery of crime related public services.
-SS (effective fall quarter 2005 - before fall 2005 satisfied as a SE)
+(Formerly CRJ 200) SS

-CRJ 206 Introduction to Criminal Law 5 (55/0)
+CJ& 110 Criminal Law 5 (55/0)